neontapir/neontapir.github.io/_posts/2016/2016-04-17-tale-of-two-keynotes.md

 - presentation
 - conference
 - comparison
+- agile
+- management

 ---

 {% include side-image.html image="jurgen-appelo.jpg" %}

 I recently wrote about [Cognitive Communication Coaching for Engineers]({% post_url 2016-04-07-cognitive-communication-coaching-for-engineers %}), a talk a colleague gave on presentation techniques.
 Today, I'm going to apply those concepts to the two keynotes at [Mile High Agile 2016](http://milehighagile.org/) by Jurgen Appelo and Michael Feathers.

 Jurgen Appelo's talk was called "**Managing for Happiness**".
 He had the audience stand, and then asked three questions.
 If the answer was false for you,